Niravpatel129/comics-app/README.md

 # comics-app
-local copy of app hosted at: https://comics-app-nirav.herokuapp.com/comic/566
+copy of app hosted at: https://comics-app-nirav.herokuapp.com/comic/566

 Renders a specific comic based on the backend